How to prevent cataracts

 There are some simple things you can do to lower your risk and potentially slow or delay the development of cataracts later in life.

-At Ohio State, we make LASIK affordable.
+At The Ohio State University Wexner Medical Center, we make LASIK affordable.
 With free consultations, all-inclusive pricing and several financing options, LASIK is no longer a luxury.
 It’s a realistic, affordable, safe, hassle-free solution for a lifetime of clear vision.

 Tiered pricing allows providers to advertise an extremely low cost, so it’s important that you look through all the fine print.
 The vast majority of patients don’t qualify for the advertised rates.

-With physician-based practice pricing like Ohio State’s, patients are normally quoted a single, all-inclusive rate.
+With physician-based practice pricing like at the Ohio State Wexner Medical Center, patients are normally quoted a single, all-inclusive rate.
 No hidden fees, no surprises.

-At Ohio State, we offer several financing options to match your budget.
+At the Ohio State Wexner Medical Center, we offer several financing options to match your budget.
 We provide patient financing and no-interest payment options with Care Credit.
 With Care Credit, you have the option to make monthly payments with interest over 60 months, or interest-free payments over an 18-month period.
 Patients can visit carecredit.com or call 1-800-365-8295 to be pre-approved.

 Typically, patients receive a response immediately.
 There is no down payment required and no pre-payment penalty.
 Patients usually receive the first monthly statement three weeks following their treatment.

 You can also take advantage of your Healthcare Savings Account (HSA) or a Flexible Spending Account (FSA), both easy ways to reduce the costs of LASIK surgery.